AMID Logo E-BAY Logo

 1. Wholly produced, wholly grown, wholly made;

-3. For textile where it had been neat to shape or wholly assembled;
+3. For textiles where it had been neat to shape or wholly assembled;

 4. Wholly assembled;